texas Lemon Law FAQ

 Such cases hinge on the date of the repair attempts.
 Texas Lemon Law requires at least half of the repair attempts needed to qualify as a lemon take place within the first 12 months or 12,000 miles of the date the original owner takes possession of the vehicle.
 And the remaining attempts must take place within the following 12 months or 12,000 miles.

 If you, the original owner, or a combination of the two provide the manufacturer with a reasonable number of repair attempts within those time frames, the vehicle is eligible for compensation under the Texas Lemon Law.
 Plus, other laws offer similar protection.
-Thus, if your used car is a lemon, contact us today so we can review your case and advise you on the best course of action.
+If your used car is a lemon, call 1-866-525-8345 so we can provide a free case review and advise you on the best course of action.

 How Long Do I Have to Return a Car under the Texas Lemon Law?